 They doubled down on the concept of liberal oppression.

-It was it's stunning in 2021 that those that speak about ending discrimination want to end it with more discrimination, he said.
+It was stunning in 2021 that those that speak about ending discrimination want to end it with more discrimination, he said.

-And he said, Yeah, racism discrimination is real, but it's pushed further and further into small corners of our nation.
+And he said, yeah, racism, discrimination is real, but it's pushed further and further into small corners of our nation.

 Remember the moment with Clarence Thomas, high-tech lynching?